Skip to Content

 For a lighter option, include the cooked squash in a fresh salad with mixed greens, cherry tomatoes, and cucumbers.
 Additionally, you can add them to pasta, such as spaghetti or penne.
 I love it on the TikTok favorite, Gigi Hadid Pasta recipe.

-• Repurpose Add the leftover vegetables to an omelette, frittata, or stir-fry.
-Another idea is to blend them into pasta sauce for a sneaky way to incorporate hidden veggies into your meal.
+• Repurpose: Add the leftover vegetables to an omelette, frittata, or stir-fry.
+Another option is to blend them into pasta sauce for a sneaky way to incorporate hidden veggies into your meal.

 Frequently Asked Questions